 Participating in the webinars and the in-person training course itself is free of charge.

-The participant is responsible for covering their own travel, accommodation, and food & beverage expenses for the in-person training course.
+The participant is responsible for covering their own travel, accommodation, and food & beverage expenses for the in-person seminar.

-Participants, who have attended the in-person training course, will receive a Personal Development Certificate.
+Participants, who have attended the in-person symposium, will be provided with a Personal Development Certificate on request.